RWS/studio-api-docs/apiconcepts/batchtasks/plugin_deployment.md

 Plug-in package installation is really easy.
 Just double click the plug-in package and follow the instructions.

 >[!Note]
-> For Trados Studio version older than 2015 please install the SDL Plugin Installer from here.
+> For Trados Studio version older than 2015, install the SDL Plugin Installer from here.

 During development, you can configure the output path of the project to point to c:\Users\[username]\AppData\Roaming\SDL\SDL Trados Studio\[StudioVersionNumber]\Plugins\Packages.
-This is already configured if you created the project with one of the project templates available in the Add token content here.
+This is already configured if you created the project with one of the project templates available in the **Trados Studio SDK**.
 For more information on this, see Setting up a Developer Machine.

 The following warning message will be shown while Trados Studio starts: